Onyx-Protocol/Onyx/docs/1.3/txvm.md

 * Non-confidential ARP contains simply an asset ID.
 Verifier converts asset ID to asset point A, which is then wrapped in a commitment `AC=(A,O)`.
 * Non-confidential VRP contains simply an amount.
 Verifier multiplies amount by AC: `VC = amount*AC = (amount*A, O)`.

-TxVM has three stacks for managing value flow:
+TxVM has 4 stacks for managing value flow:

 * IC-stack: issuance candidates
 * PAC-stack: Proven asset commitments